liveview-native/liveview-client-html/README.md

 ## Why?

 So why is there a LiveView Native client for HTML if HTML is already supported by LiveView itself?
-This client will enable render delegation to an HTML render component for a given LiveView similar to how native clients delegate their rendering.
-This allows for a consistent separation of concerns between the LiveView handling and focused on state management, socket connection, and even handling.
-Then format-specifc rendering can be isolated in render components.
+This client will enable render delegation to an HTML render component for a given LiveView, similar to how native clients delegate their rendering.
+This allows for a consistent separation of concerns, with LiveView focused on state management, socket connection, and event handling.
+Format-specific rendering can then be isolated in render components.
 You don't need to use this library if you prefer the default HTML rendering in LiveView.

 ## Installation